 - In Prey homo dominant are able to interbreed with h. sapiens and their genes are, naturally, dominant.

 - On Star Trek: Voyager, half-Klingon B'Elanna is disappointed when her and Tom's baby is shown in utero to look as Klingon as her, despite being three-fourths Human.
-The EMH states this trope to her.
+The Doctor mentions that Klingon traits tend to be dominant.

 - Doctor Who: In "Gridlock" we briefly meet a Catman and human female husband and wife, who have a litter of kitten offspring.

 - While Dungeons & Dragons tends towards Half-Human Hybrid, there are some cases.

 - Dragon magazine had an article on Hags which stated that they mate with human men, then eat them and place their human-looking daughters with human families until they turn into Hags at puberty.